CarsonGH/strongmap/README.md

 # strongmap

-A Go package providing strongly-typed, generic map implementations with different characteristics.
+A Go package providing an implmentation of generic sync maps and persitent generic sync maps using redis like AOF (Append Only File).
+Use cases are for single instance go monolithic servers that store items in memory but want persistence for restarts.

+- This is NOT made for multi-machine scaling usecases
+- This still has a single failure point, if the machine storage is corrupted persitence will be destroyed.

 ## Description

-This package offers several map implementations tailored for specific needs:

 *   **`concurrentmap.SyncedMap`**: A thread-safe map suitable for concurrent read/write access.
 It uses a `sync.RWMutex` for synchronization.
 *   **`persistentmap.PersistentSyncedMap`**: A thread-safe map that persists its state to a file.
 It uses an append-only log for write operations and supports periodic compaction.
 It builds upon `concurrentmap.SyncedMap` for in-memory storage.